muratk5n/thirdwave/en/2024/03/types.md

 these ppl were examplary at their jobs, but they managed to climb to the top, perhaps helped by their type.

+<a name='a_lonesome'></a>

+Lonesome Cowboy

+Imagine a Western shoot-out scene, one man standing shooting up the place with two guns, all by himself with no one at his side.
+This is Lonesome Cowboy.
+They tend to be self-reliant and be the lonesome warrior.
+Their character development lies on the other direction, creating win-win situations, preferring diplomacy over conflict.